laninsky/possums/mitogenomes/README.md

-# possums
-Leveraging hybrid zones to identify genes important to reproduction and survival in possums

 ### Mitogenomes
 Received mitogenomes assembled to reference from RNAseq data from Oscar.
 Aligned these using the default Geneious algorithm.
 Double-checked for "sane" protein-coding regions (e.g. no premature stop codons/frame-shift mutations etc).
 Checked entire alignment by eye and realigned indel regions for control region (only part of the alignment that looked a little more problematic).
 Conducted a quick and dirty UPGMA and NJ tree on the entire alignment.
 Based on these results, unclear whether there are two Tasmanian clades and one Mainland clade, or vice-versa.
 Due to confusion, decided to export partitioned mitogenome and try ML and Bayesian methods.